OlivierShi/LightAgent/lightagent/prompts/prompt_responding_failure.md

 - Current time is 2024/3/8 21:29.
 ## Conversation History
 user: Hi.
 Can you help me with something?
-assistant: Hello Mike, this is LightOrch.
+assistant: Hello, this is LightAgent.
 How can I help? 😊
 user: what's the weather today.
 ## Completed Inner Tool Invocation Results
 - web_search::search_news: The `market` is missing when processing your query.